saifkhaled88/chat-app-using-django/README.md

-# chat-app-using-django
+#Chat App Using Django

-A dynamic chat application with Python, Django and SQLite
+A dynamic chat application built with Python, Django, and SQLite, featuring real-time messaging with WebSockets.

-# Overview
+#Overview

-This project is a chat application built with Web technologies, featuring Django with SQLite for the backend and Insomnia for API's testing.
+This project is a chat application that leverages Django for the backend and SQLite as the database.
+It includes JWT authentication, CRUD operations, and real-time communication using WebSockets.
+The API is tested using Insomnia.

-The application provides a secure and efficient task management system, incorporating CRUD operations and user authentication using JWT.

-# Features

-jwt authentication

-CRUD operations

-Secure storage
+#Features

+JWT Authentication: Secure user authentication using JSON Web Tokens.

+CRUD Operations: Users can create, read, update, and delete chat messages.

+Real-Time Messaging: Implemented WebSockets for live chat functionality.

+Secure Storage: Efficiently stores user and message data in a structured format.

+#Tech Stack

+Backend: Django, Django REST Framework, Django Channels

+Database: SQLite

+Authentication: JWT (JSON Web Tokens)

+Real-Time Communication: WebSockets

+API Testing: Insomnia